nipype/pydra/docs/source/reference/glossary.rst

     State-array
         A state array is a collection of parameterised tasks or values that were generated by a split operation either at the current or upstream node of a workflow.
+The size of the array is determined by the :ref:`State` of the workflow node.

     Submitter
         A submitter object parameterises how a task is to be executed, by specifying